Be Bold Blog

 Teachers who can speak multiple languages are in short supply (there’s more information on that below), so it’s not unusual for other educators to reach out to them for support when working with students who are learning English.
 Bilingual teachers can assist all different types of instructors in numerous ways.
 They can co-teach in the same classroom, suggest learning strategies and even act as interpreters when needed.

 Based on the country’s changing demographics, it’s easy to understand why there would be a need for educators who can teach other languages and work with students who are learning English.
 But there’s actually concrete evidence to show just how needed bilingual instructors are.

 According to teacher shortage data from the U.S. Department of Education, more than 30 states as well as the District of Columbia currently have a strong need for more bilingual, foreign language and English as a second language instructors.

 The need for qualified teachers who can address these education gaps is so great that those who commit to working in a designated shortage area may even qualify for a grant or student loan forgiveness program.
 The most recent nationwide shortage report details some of these options.

 7. You could increase your earning potential

 Clearly, more and more schools are recognizing it’s incredibly valuable to hire educators who can speak multiple languages.
 Many administrators are even willing to offer a higher salary to bilingual teachers, particularly in diverse states like Texas.

-While you already have the necessary language skills, you may be missing the education you need.
-Choosing a college can be daunting, but you may find it easier to narrow your options by focusing on programs like the one at the University of St. Thomas (UST) that offer training specifically for dual-language teachers.
+While you already have the necessary language skills, you may be missing the necessary education.
+As you evaluate your options, you’d be wise to focus on programs like the one at the University of St. Thomas (UST) that offer training specifically for dual-language teachers.
 Learn more about how you can start your education journey by visiting the UST Dual Language Program page.

 Ready to take the next step?